 - The purpose of the Board is to review the student’s academic records in light of the decision of the Academic Standards Committee and to determine whether there are any mitigating factors that warrant a less severe penalty than the one imposed by that Committee.
 For this reason, the student’s file and a summary of the Committee’s deliberations are made available to the Board.

 - In requesting the appeal, the student must explain in writing what the mitigating factors might be and may also present evidence to which the Academic Standards Committee may not have had access.
 Appellants normally must appear before the Board to present the case in person.
-The student may bring someone to help present the case and for the purpose of moral support.
+The student may, if they choose, ask one individual to attend for the purpose of moral support.
 However, since the Board is an educational institution and not a court of law, an attorney may not appear on behalf of a student during the hearing or appeals process.
 In extraordinary cases in which it is not possible for the student to appear in person before the Board, a written statement from the student may suffice.

 - The Board has the right to call people other than the student to appear before it in the interest of illuminating the case and especially the claims made by the student about extenuating circumstances.
 If these people cannot appear, they may submit their views in writing.
 The Board will accept and review written statements submitted at the request of the student in support of the appeal, but it is up to the Board to decide whether it will invite “witnesses” such as parents, professors, and psychiatrists to participate in the hearing itself.